premthomas/Ollama-and-Agents/README.md

 ## but .. (there is always one)
 As of the time of writing this blog, Ollama is not available on Windows.
 It has been released for MacOS and Linux.
 This puts some developers at a significant disadvantage as the thought of programming in Linux sends shivers down some spines.
-Some time ago, the only way to experience Linux was to have it installed in a separate space on your machine.
+Some time ago, the only way to experience Linux was to install it in a separate space on your machine.
 This was cumbersome and the files were not shared without significant effort.
-Do you remember the times when Microsoft used to hate Linux and did everything in its power to stop integration in the name of "security"?
-Well, I am glad to inform the few who have not kept up with the advancements that Microsoft now loves Linux.
-We have now got WSL2 or the second version of "Windows Subsystem for Linux".
+Do you remember when Microsoft hated Linux and tried to stop integration in the name of "security"?
+I am glad to inform the few who have not kept up with the advancements that Microsoft now loves Linux.
+We now have WSL2 or the second version of "Windows Subsystem for Linux".

 ## Update [June 2024]
 Ollama is now available for preview on Windows!
-I would still suggest that you try WSL.
+I recommend that you give WSL a try.

 ## Windows Subsystem for Linux (WSL)
 WSL2 is the latest version of the Windows Subsystem for Linux, which allows Windows users to access the Linux kernel directly.
 It has become increasingly popular due to its ease of use and interoperability between Windows and Linux.
 Some of the most popular facts about WSL2 include:

-  - WSL2 uses a virtualized Linux kernel with less overhead compared to traditional virtual machines, making it more efficient.
+  - WSL2 uses a virtualized Linux kernel with less overhead when compared to traditional virtual machines, making it more efficient.
   - The system call compatibility between WSL2 and Linux is full, allowing for seamless integration between the two operating systems.
-  - WSL2 makes it easy to share files between Windows and Linux environments without requiring extra work.
+  - With WSL2, sharing files between Windows and Linux environments is easy and requires no extra work.
   - Users can choose from various Linux distributions available on the Microsoft Store or install WSL2 using PowerShell.
   - The Windows Terminal is a recommended tool for working with terminals in Windows, as it provides a modern, fast, and efficient experience.
   - It's easier to use WSL2 compared to traditional virtual machines or dual-boot setups, as no modifications are needed for Linux applications, utilities, and Bash command-line tools.